-In this post, we will see step by step configuration to integrate Upgrade readiness with SCCM.
+In this post, we will see a step-by-step configuration to integrate Upgrade readiness with SCCM.
 Finally, we will verify the result in the SCCM console.
 This post assumes that you have a valid Azure Subscription, SCCM CB 1610+ with service connection point role, and OMS workspace (Log Analytics).

 This is a series of posts as listed below.